hmcts/common-performance/README.md

 ## 🔐 **Azure Key Vault Integration**

 A utility to securely retrieve secrets (such as client secrets) directly from **Azure Key Vault** using either environment variables or Azure authentication methods.
+This removes the need for an `application.conf` file holding the necessary secrets.

 ---

 ### 🧬 How It Works

-- If `CLIENT_SECRET` is set as an environment variable (often set in the Jenkins_nightly file), it will be used.
+- If the required client secret e.g.`CLIENT_SECRET` is set as an environment variable (often set in the Jenkinsfile_nightly file), it will be used.
 - Otherwise, the secret is retrieved from Azure Key Vault using:
   - **Azure CLI authentication** (`az login`) when running locally or on a VM.
   - **Managed Identity / DefaultAzureCredential** when running in Jenkins or cloud environments.